thegeekyb0y/sklearn-cheat/README.md

 pca = PCA(n_components=1)
 reduced_data = pca.fit_transform(data)
 ```
-- **t-SNE (t-distributed Stochastic Neighbor Embedding)**: t-SNE is a technique for dimensionality reduction that is particularly well-suited for visualizing high-dimensional datasets.
+### t-SNE (t-distributed Stochastic Neighbor Embedding)
+t-SNE is a technique for dimensionality reduction that is particularly well-suited for visualizing high-dimensional datasets.
 It converts similarities between data points into joint probabilities and minimizes the Kullback-Leibler divergence between the original and reduced distributions.

 ```python
 from sklearn.manifold import TSNE import numpy as np